Sustaining First Responders' Resiliency

-With increased psychological resilience comes increased stamina.
-Resilient people have an increased ability to stay present with others, make difficult decisions and bounce back from adversity.
-When people are resilient, they can persist in a long-term calling and still stay grounded in a high stress, high risk environment.
+With increased psychological resilience comes the increased ability to stay present with others, make difficult decisions, and stay grounded in a high stress, high risk environment.

 When people are resilient and mentally strong, they can do their jobs more effectively and maintain healthy relationships.
 This reduces burn-out, as well as personal challenges such as marital or parenting discord and substance misuse.

-ResiliencEngage is able to support first responders and humanitarian aid workers so they remain resilient and healthy.
+ResiliencEngage is able to support first responders and humanitarian aid workers to build resilience and increase their ability to withstand adversity.